Enegnei/AppleVsFBI/AppleVsFBI.md

 ![UN statement](https://pbs.twimg.com/media/CcsdTM3W0AAkKvr.jpg)

-+ On March 21st, one day before the scheduled hearing, the Department of Justice announced in a filing that it wanted to postpone until sometime after April 5th or possibly cancel the hearing, claiming that "an outside party demonstrated to the FBI a possible method for unlocking Farook's iPhone" ([see pg 3](https://web.archive.org/web/20160321231145/https://assets.documentcloud.org/documents/2773489/2016-03-21-Ex-Parte-Application-Dckt-191-0.pdf)).
-Emily Chang, host of [**Bloomberg West**](https://en.wikipedia.org/wiki/Bloomberg_West), soon [claimed that the request was accepted by the judge](https://web.archive.org/web/20160321235306/https://twitter.com/emilychangtv/status/712060838539108352).
++ On March 21st, one day before the scheduled hearing, the Department of Justice announced in a filing that it wanted to postpone or possibly cancel the hearing, claiming that "an outside party demonstrated to the FBI a possible method for unlocking Farook's iPhone" ([see pg 3](https://web.archive.org/web/20160321231145/https://assets.documentcloud.org/documents/2773489/2016-03-21-Ex-Parte-Application-Dckt-191-0.pdf)).
+Emily Chang, host of [**Bloomberg West**](https://en.wikipedia.org/wiki/Bloomberg_West), soon [claimed that the request was accepted by the judge](https://web.archive.org/web/20160321235306/https://twitter.com/emilychangtv/status/712060838539108352), which was confirmed by [a record of a telephonic conference](https://cryptome.org/2016/03/usg-apple-199.pdf) & subsequent filing in reply ([see the last page](https://cryptome.org/2016/03/usg-apple-191.pdf)).
+The government is now required to file a status report on April 5th 2016, at which time either a new date will be set or the trial will be cancelled altogether.

 ![postpone hearing](https://pbs.twimg.com/media/CeG3bAWUUAAAOe_.jpg:large)